 Marketers understand the importance of email.
 It is still one of the best marketing platforms available.
 When it comes to recruitment, you have to be good at creating solid email campaigns.

 Many recruiters don’t know how to optimize their recruitment emails to catch the attention of potential candidates.
 Email as a tool may be older than social media, but it can be even more advantageous.
 You simply have to apply new marketing methods to an older vehicle.
+Take a look at some email templates here.

 Here are five ways that you can optimize your recruitment emails.